theogiraudet/Bookshelf/docs/modules/sidebar.md

 **`#bs.sidebar:help`**

-Create a visually appealing and dynamic sidebar using the scoreboard.
+Create visually appealing and dynamic sidebars using the scoreboard system.

 ---

 ## 🔧 Functions

-You can find below all functions available in this module.
+Bellow, you can find all functions available in this module.

 ---